laurap81/StarTracer/README.md

 - For cluster orbit integration:
   - bootstrapping over the cluster members for an average cluster orbit integration
+  - methods to facilitate the calculation of averages and uncertainty estimation
   - [ ] _to be implemented_: sampling from a fit to the 6D cluster distribution
-  - methods to facilitate the calculation of averages and uncertainty estimation

 - For stellar orbit integration:
   - Monte Carlo-type sampling from a normal distribution based on measurement and measurement uncertainties
   - again, methods to facilitate the calculation of averages and uncertainty estimation

-- For representation:
+- For visualisation:
-  - Functions to visualise the resulting data (quick-check)
+  - [ ] _to be implemented_: functions to visualise the resulting data (quick-check)

 This is a versioned import package that can be installed locally.
 This project is partly still under construction and